dgoetsch/pipelinekt/README.md

+This change is contrived but will trigger a build

 # Dynamic Declarative Jenkinsfile in Kotlin

 pipelinekt is a kotlin library that improves the Jenkinsfile development experience, especially for large projects.